Udayan Apte, PhD, DABT

 Ann Davis, PhD, MPH, ABPP

-Dr. Ann Davis of the University of Kansas Medical Center is a pediatric psychologist who is passionate about the intersection between behavioral principles and eating/nutrition.
+Dr. Ann Davis is a Professor at the University of Kansas Medical Center is a pediatric psychologist who is passionate about the intersection between behavioral principles and eating/nutrition.
 The core of her work focuses on obesity in urban and rural children, and is treatment outcome focused.
 She is also interested in behavioral principles as they apply to young children who do not eat enough to sustain a healthy weight.

 Meredith Dreyer Gillette, PhD

-Dr. Meredith Dreyer-Gillette is a pediatric psychologist at Children’s Mercy Kansas City and associate professor of pediatrics at the University of Missouri-Kansas City School of Medicine.
+Dr. Meredith Dreyer Gillette is a pediatric psychologist at Children’s Mercy Kansas City and a professor of pediatrics at the University of Missouri-Kansas City School of Medicine.
 She works primarily in the treatment and prevention of childhood obesity, with a special emphasis on the challenges that are encountered among parents of young children and those with special needs such as Autism Spectrum Disorders or Down Syndrome.

 Sarah Edwards, DO

 Dr. Sarah Edwards is a pediatric gastroenterologist at Children’s Mercy Kansas City and associate professor of pediatrics at the University of Missouri – Kansas City.
 Dr. Edwards specializes in treating children with feeding disorders and is the medical director of the Interdisciplinary Pediatric Feeding and Swallowing Program at Children’s Mercy.